pensono/dogears/NOTES.md

 # Notes
 This file is intended for maintainers of this project.
-It contains high level infromation about the project layout as well as some important low level details.
+It contains high level information about the project layout as well as some important low level details.
 A maintainer should be able to get up to speed by reading this document.

 ## Project Structure